 This publication is for general information and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
-This publication represents our understanding of the law and HM Revenue & Customs practice as at 4 November 2024.
+This publication represents our understanding of the law and HM Revenue & Customs practice as at 9 April 2025.

-Anyone thinking of becoming a landlord should be in a fairly strong position if they are either a cash buyer or are able to put down a substantial deposit.
+Anyone thinking of becoming a landlord should be in a fairly strong position if they are either a cash buyer or are able to put down a substantial deposit, especially as the property market has cooled a bit after a recent rush to beat SDLT changes in England and Northern Ireland.

-As a result of the October 2024 Budget, new landlords are now faced with a 5% buy-to-let SDLT surcharge when purchasing property in England or Northern Ireland.
-However, landlords should still think about buying sooner rather than later.
-The surcharge means a landlord will currently pay SDLT of £17,500 on a property costing £300,000, which is some £15,000 more than a normal purchaser.
-The landlord cost will go up by another £2,500 from 6 April 2025 onwards when the SDLT thresholds change.
+New landlords are now faced with a 5% buy-to-let SDLT surcharge when purchasing property in England or Northern Ireland.
+The surcharge means a landlord has to pay SDLT of £20,000 on a property costing £300,000, which is some £15,000 more than a normal purchaser.
+The surcharge for Welsh landlords is broadly similar, but Scottish landlords face a considerably higher cost.

 Rental income remains attractive.
-English rents increased by 8.5% on average over the year to September 2024, with London seeing the highest increase at 9.8%.
-Rent increases for Scotland, Wales and Northern Ireland were broadly similar.
+UK rents increased by 8.1% on average over the year to February 2025, with rent inflation in London particularly high at 9.9%.

 One particularly difficult decision is whether to opt for a fixed rate or a variable rate mortgage, and, if fixed, for how many years.
-It all depends on your view of where interest rates are going to go; an especially difficult decision given the bank base rate has recently been cut twice.
-A variable deal will mean an immediate saving if interest rates fall further, but a longer fixed-rate deal provides certainty; and a saving if interest rates were to increase again and then remain high for a few years.
-However, with inflation now down to below 2%, it looks as if interest rates have reached their peak.
+It all depends on your view of where interest rates are going to go; an especially difficult decision given the cut to the bank base rate in February 2025, and the impact of the tariffs recently imposed by the United States.
+A variable deal will mean an immediate saving if interest rates fall further, but a longer fixedrate deal provides certainty; and a saving if interest rates were to increase again and then remain high for a few years.
+The decision is complicated further given inflation has now gone back up to 2.8%, having only briefly dipped below the 2% target.